 How Did Megalodons Go Extinct?

 It’s hard to imagine that such as dominant predator could ever meet with circumstances it couldn’t overcome.
 Unfortunately, for even the most skilled hunter, there are some things that can’t be controlled.
-Scientists believe that climate change the fluctuation of sea levels in the Cenozoic era may have had an impact on the shark’s range.
+Scientists believe that climate change and the fluctuation of sea levels in the Cenozoic era may have had an impact on the shark’s range.
 Glacial expansion meant that coastal environments were transformed.
 Sea levels dropped, nursery sites were impacted, and juveniles could not be protected from prey.
-Other theories cite changes within the marine food chain for the extinction of megalodon.
+Other theories cite changes within the marine food chain for the extinction of the megalodon.

 Their nursery areas were mostly in warm-water coastal areas in which there was a great deal of food to be found.
-They have been identified in Panama, off the coast of Maryland, in the United States, in the Canary Islands, and off the coast of Florida. their young were likely born live and were around 11 feet (3.5 m) in length as infants.
+They have been identified in Panama, off the coast of Maryland, in the United States, in the Canary Islands, and off the coast of Florida.
+Their young were likely born live and were around 11 feet (3.5 m) in length as infants.
 Due to their relatively small size, they were at risk from other sharks, such as the snaggletooth shark and the great hammerhead shark.

 Facts about the Megalodon

 - The bite of a Megalodon is measured at about 40,000 pounds per square inch.

 - The mouth of the Megalodon measures 10 ft across.